Skip Navigation

 Personal Correspondence

-A large collection of Mencken's correspondence with non-Marylanders is in the New York Public Library but this collection has letters from Theodore Dreiser, long-time love Marion Bloom, the poet George Sterling and many others.
+A large collection of Mencken's correspondence with non-Marylanders is in the New York Public Library, but this collection has letters from Theodore Dreiser, long-time love Marion Bloom, the poet George Sterling, and many others.
 The collection includes correspondence with Marquis Childs, William Feather, Edgar Kemler, Joseph Wood Krutch, Clare Leighton, George Sterling, Dorothy Taylor, Anthony Turano, and Burton Rascoe.

 Additional Correspondence

 Alfred A. Knopf Correspondence: Knopf was Mencken's longtime publisher and good friend.
 This is a large collection that covers both their personal friendship as well as the business of two of the most powerful literary figures of the period.
-Covers the years 1919- 1956.
+Covers the years 1919–1956.

-August Mencken Correspondence: August was the youngest of the four Mencken siblings and was a successful engineer as well as editor and author.
-After H. L. Mencken's stroke in 1948, he retired to care for his brother full-time.
-This is an extensive collection, often referencing his brother in some way.
+August Mencken Correspondence: H.L.
+Mencken's brother August was the youngest of the four Mencken siblings and was a successful engineer as well as editor and author.
+After H. L. Mencken's stroke in 1948, August retired to care for his brother full-time.
+This is an extensive collection that often references his brother.

 Mencken Family Correspondence: The Menckens were a close-knit family who corresponded frequently.
 This collection also includes postcards from family members.